Wenceslas Square Hotels

 The Hotel: The recipient of countless awards over the last 20 years for it’s service, room quality, amenities and restaurants.
 In the top 3 Wenceslas Square hotels and probably the top 10 in the city.
 It has elegantly furnished large rooms in an Art Deco style.
 It’s a five star hotel so as well as the normal room specification you can expect a heated bathroom floor, Nespresso machine and massages by appointment.
 Outside the room you have FREE access to the wellness area (including Sauna) and the BeBop bar regularly hosts live music to go with your cocktails.
 Did I mention the restaurants?
-It’s the only one of the Wenceslas Square hotels holding a Michelin Star (the restaurant Alcron specialises in seafood).
+It’s the only one of the Wenceslas Square hotels that has held a Michelin Star (the restaurant Alcron specialises in seafood).
 Backing that up is another award-winning restaurant called La Rotonde serving food in French and Czech styles.
 From the Concierge to the Cleaners you’ll experience five star service.

 The Immediate Area: The hotel is located in the very cosmopolitan road called Stepanska.
 You have a 1 minute walk to Wenceslas Square.
 You are fairly surrounded by bars, small restaurants and independent shops.
 The Lucerna Passage is 70 metres from the Radisson.